Indonesia–United Kingdom relations

-Indonesia and the United Kingdom or Anglo-Indonesian relations established diplomatic relations in 1949 and have maintained strong relations since then.
+Indonesia and the United Kingdom established diplomatic relations on 19 December 1949 and have maintained strong relations since then.
 Indonesia has an embassy in London while the United Kingdom has an embassy in Jakarta.
 The United Kingdom considers Indonesia an increasingly important partner globally and is committed to efforts to take bilateral relations to new heights.

-Both nations are members of G-20 major economies.
+Both countries share common membership of the G20, and the World Trade Organization.
+Bilaterally the two countries have a Development Partnership, a Double Taxation Agreement, an Investment Agreement, and a Strategic Partnership.

 According to a 2013 BBC World Service Poll, 65% of Indonesians view the United Kingdom's influence positively, with only 15% expressing a negative view, which makes Indonesia the country with the second most favourable perception of the United Kingdom in Asia after South Korea.